 On May 2, 2018 the Company entered into the 2018 Commitment Purchase Agreement and the 2018 Registration Rights Agreement with Lincoln Park Capital Fund, LLC ("LPC").
 Pursuant to the 2018 Commitment Purchase Agreement, LPC agreed to purchase common shares for up to \$10,000,000 over the 30-month term of the 2018 Commitment Purchase Agreement.
+As of November 15, 2018, the Company has issued an aggregate of 750,00 common shares for aggregate proceeds of \$488,075 to LPC under the 2018 Commitment Purchase Agreement.
 The 2018 Commitment Purchase Agreement replaces the 2017 Commitment Purchase Agreement, which was terminated as a result of the Merger.
 Under the 2017 Commitment Purchase Agreement, LPC agreed to subscribe for up to \$13,500,000 common shares and prior to its termination, the Company had issued an aggregate of 2,600,000 common shares for aggregate proceeds of \$1.8 million to LPC under the 2017 Commitment Purchase Agreement.

 The Company had transaction costs amounting to CHF 349,907.
-The payment of CHF 252,351 in order to give the Company the option to require LPC to purchase common shares was recorded as a derivative financial instrument and classified as a non-current asset, and CHF 97,556 to finance expense in the statement of profit or loss and comprehensive loss.
+The payment of CHF 252,351 was recorded as a derivative financial instrument and classified as a non-current asset and CHF 97,556 to finance expense in the statement of profit or loss and comprehensive loss.